 Some general tips if you’re new to (large) conferences

 Right – so here are a few general tips I’d like to give to those just starting out in their career and attending conferences.
-When I first started going conferences and workshops, I remember finding them quite overwhelming and feeling unsure of myself about how I should behave.
-So in this blog I offer up some of the things I wish someone had said to me all those years ago.
+When I first started going to conferences and workshops, I remember finding them quite overwhelming and feeling unsure of myself about how I should behave.
+So in this blog, I offer up some of the things I wish someone had said to me all those years ago.
 Please bear in mind that there is no ‘right way’ to attend a conference, and the following are not offered as rules that you should follow, they’re more like guidelines (guess the pop-culture reference!) if, like me 10 years ago, you feel like you have no idea what you’re doing at conferences or don’t know how to behave.
 I hope you find them useful!

 1) Make a plan

 Whenever I attend workshops or conferences, I try and make a plan – why am I going, and what do I hope to achieve?
 For me, having an idea of what you would like to get out of the experience helps me justify spending my time and money attending.
-Sometimes my goal is relatively straightforward, for example to try and get my research results as well as me as a researcher ‘out there’ (either by presenting a paper, or engaging in discussions).
+Sometimes my goal is relatively straightforward, for example, to try and get my research results as well as me as a researcher ‘out there’ (either by presenting a paper or engaging in discussions).
 Other times I have a more specific thing I wish to achieve – for example connect with an expert to do an analysis I want done, or gain access to specific material or a specific dataset through a visiting scholar.

 Having this kind of plan helps me get the most out of my time and money, and for me helps me from dithering or putting off introducing myself to someone, which I generally find a bit daunting (helloooooo social anxiety).